 4. Spenco Total Support Original

 The “pods” also help to minimize shock at the heel strike, reducing pressure and stress on the foot and staving off fatigue.
-The deep heel cup also cradles the back of the foot and adds some support.
+The deep heel cup cradles the back of the foot and adds support.

 The arch cradle is semi-rigid, so it still retains some flexibility to allow for natural movement of the foot while stabilizing and supporting the arch properly.